 The hiking highlight of my trip occurred in Ribblesdale two days later.
 I chose a trail along the ridge of Park Fell.
 Snaking through limestone outcrops, I came into view of the peak of Ingleborough and Ribblehead Viaduct simultaneously.
 I’ve come close to the viaduct a few times but never actually seen it.
 Up close, the viaduct is thrilling, even with the 100s of parked cars of fellow tourists.

 Although it was my second time to Dentdale, I was enchanted anew with the cobblestone streets and whitewashed buildings of Dent.
-The two pubs sit in view of each other, I assume, as they have for hundreds of years.
-There’s a supposed vampire in the graveyard.
-A still visible brass rod driven through the coffin assures me he is securely asleep.
+The two pubs sit in view of each other, I assume, as they have for 100s years.
+There’s a supposed vampire in the graveyard, a still visible brass rod driven through the coffin assures me that he is securely asleep.

 Through Barbondale, it rained and rained.
 I had a solid pint and delicious roast beef sandwich at the handsome and friendly Barbon Inn before setting off towards Kirby Lonsdale.
-It was during this stretch I became aware of a fact that would affect my next few days: Appleby Horse Fair was about to start and the travellers were on their way.
-At first, I was smitten by the horse drawn caravans but soon, the more sinister aspects of the travellers emerged.
+It was during this stretch that I became aware of a fact that would affect my next few days: Appleby Horse Fair was about to start and the travellers were on their way.
+At first, I was smitten by the horse drawn caravans but soon, the more sinister aspects of groups of the travellers started to appear.